-Along with the convenience of today’s digital world comes vulnerability.
-Knowledge of cybersecurity is no longer optional.
-Institutions across industries and nations need employees at every level who understand the technical, legal, and business aspects of cybersecurity risk management.
+Cybersecurity is the practice of protecting information, systems, networks, and programs from attack, damage, or unauthorized access.
+Along with the convenience of todays digital world comes vulnerability.
+Institutions in every industry need employees at every level who understand the technical, legal, and business aspects of cybersecurity risk management.

 - Cybersecurity specialist